r12f/divoom/README.md

   clock
   ```

-- A REST API with Swagger UI and OpenAPI spec json provided, so we can control the device, build cron-like schedule, render customized animation and play it on the device: <https://github.com/r12f/divoom/tree/main/divoom_gateway>.
+- A REST gateway `divoom-gateway` with Swagger UI and OpenAPI spec json provided, so we can control the device, build cron-like schedule, render customized animation and play it on the device: <https://github.com/r12f/divoom/tree/main/divoom_gateway>.

 ## How to use